AlfredoHernandez/swift-deep-links/README.md

 ### DeepLinkHandler
 Handles the actual actions for each route.
 Implement this protocol to define what happens when a specific route is triggered.

+### 📊 Architecture Diagrams

+For comprehensive visual overviews of the system architecture:

+- **[Complete Architecture Diagram](./docs/architecture-diagram.md)** - Shows the complete flow from URL entry through middleware processing, parsing, routing, and navigation
+- **[Core Package Architecture](./docs/core-architecture-diagram.md)** - Detailed view of the core package components and their internal interactions

 ## 📱 Sample App

 Check out the [Sample App](./DeepLinkSample/) for a complete implementation example that demonstrates: